econchick/new-coder/docs/_posts/Networks/2013-06-14-Part-3-Bot-module.md

 ### TalkBackBotFactory class

-We first define the protocol that the Factory will make with:
+We first define the protocol that the Factory will make the bot with:

 ```python
 # <--snip-->